 Observability is at a crossroads

 For years, observability has promised to give teams the visibility they need to keep digital services resilient.
 But as data volumes explode, many leaders are realizing the tools they rely on aren’t keeping up.
+Costs are rising year over year, while satisfaction with observability cost-to-value is falling.

 Instead of delivering agility, today’s observability platforms are forcing painful trade-offs — between cost and coverage, speed and scale, insight and affordability.